mvazquezc/scc-fun/demo5/README.md

       oc -n ${NAMESPACE} get deployment reversewords-app-uid -o yaml | grep -A100  ^status:
       ~~~

-      ~~~
+      ~~~sh
       status:
         conditions:
-        - lastTransitionTime: "2021-02-08T11:56:35Z"
+        - lastTransitionTime: "2022-08-29T15:30:36Z"
-          lastUpdateTime: "2021-02-08T11:56:35Z"
+          lastUpdateTime: "2022-08-29T15:30:36Z"
-          message: Created new replica set "reversewords-app-uid-7b9c7c7f59"
+          message: Created new replica set "reversewords-app-uid-5d7dd99778"
           reason: NewReplicaSetCreated
           status: "True"
           type: Progressing
-        - lastTransitionTime: "2021-02-08T11:56:35Z"
+        - lastTransitionTime: "2022-08-29T15:30:36Z"
-          lastUpdateTime: "2021-02-08T11:56:35Z"
+          lastUpdateTime: "2022-08-29T15:30:36Z"
           message: Deployment does not have minimum availability.
           reason: MinimumReplicasUnavailable
           status: "False"
           type: Available
-        - lastTransitionTime: "2021-02-08T11:56:35Z"
+        - lastTransitionTime: "2022-08-29T15:30:36Z"
-          lastUpdateTime: "2021-02-08T11:56:35Z"
+          lastUpdateTime: "2022-08-29T15:30:36Z"
-          message: 'pods "reversewords-app-uid-7b9c7c7f59-" is forbidden: unable to validate against any security context constraint: [spec.containers[0].securityContext.runAsUser: Invalid value: 1024: must be in the ranges: [1000610000, 1000619999]]'
+          message: 'pods "reversewords-app-uid-5d7dd99778-" is forbidden: unable to validate against any security context constraint: [provider "anyuid": Forbidden: not usable by user or serviceaccount, spec.containers[0].securityContext.runAsUser:
+            Invalid value: 1024: must be in the ranges: [1000820000, 1000829999], provider "restricted": Forbidden: not usable by user or serviceaccount, provider "nonroot-v2":
+            Forbidden: not usable by user or serviceaccount, provider "nonroot": Forbidden: not usable by user or serviceaccount, provider "restricted-hostpathmount": Forbidden: not usable by user or serviceaccount, provider "hostmount-anyuid": Forbidden: not usable by user or serviceaccount, provider "machine-api-termination-handler":
+            Forbidden: not usable by user or serviceaccount, provider "hostnetwork-v2":
+            Forbidden: not usable by user or serviceaccount, provider "hostnetwork": Forbidden: not usable by user or serviceaccount, provider "hostaccess": Forbidden: not usable by user or serviceaccount, provider "node-exporter": Forbidden: not usable by user or serviceaccount, provider "privileged": Forbidden: not usable by user or serviceaccount]'
           reason: FailedCreate
           status: "True"
           type: ReplicaFailure
         observedGeneration: 1
         unavailableReplicas: 1

       ~~~

   2. From the status we can see that the pod cannot be validated against any SCC which allow running with an arbitrary UID.

   3. Create a ServiceAccount for running our deployment workloads:

       ~~~sh
       oc -n ${NAMESPACE} create serviceaccount reversewordsapp-uid
       ~~~

-  4. We have a couple SCCs that can make this work `anyuid` and `nonroot`.
-Since we don't need to run with UID 0, `nonroot` is a better choice.
+  4. We have a couple SCCs that can make this work `anyuid` and `nonroot-v2`.
+Since we don't need to run with UID 0, `nonroot-v2` is a better choice.

-  5. Assign the SCC `nonroot` to the SA:
+  5. Assign the SCC `nonroot-v2` to the SA:

       ~~~sh
-      oc -n ${NAMESPACE} adm policy add-scc-to-user nonroot -z reversewordsapp-uid
+      oc -n ${NAMESPACE} adm policy add-scc-to-user nonroot-v2 -z reversewordsapp-uid
       ~~~

-  6. Patch the deployment so it uses the new SA we created:
+  6. Patch the deployment, so it uses the new SA we created:

       ~~~sh
       oc -n ${NAMESPACE} patch deployment reversewords-app-uid -p '{"spec":{"template":{"spec":{"serviceAccountName":"reversewordsapp-uid"}}}}' --type merge
       ~~~

   7. Check pod logs:

       ~~~sh
       oc -n ${NAMESPACE} logs -l app=reversewords-app-uid
       ~~~

-      ~~~
+      ~~~sh
       2021/02/08 12:01:42 Starting Reverse Api v0.0.17 Release: NotSet
       2021/02/08 12:01:42 Listening on port 8080
       ~~~

-  9. Check UID assigned to the container:
+  8. Check UID assigned to the container:

       ~~~sh
       oc -n ${NAMESPACE} exec deploy/reversewords-app-uid -- whoami
       ~~~

-      ~~~
+      ~~~sh
       1024
       ~~~

 </details>

 ## **Hands-on Demo 4**

-We have created a custom SCC based on the `restricted` one, we want all pods in the namespace `debug-sccs` using the `custom-scc` SA to run with the `restricted-custom` SCC but for some reason, pods are getting a different SCC assigned.
+We have created a custom SCC based on the `restricted-v2` one, we want all pods in the namespace `debug-sccs` using the `custom-scc` SA to run with the `restricted-custom` SCC but for some reason, pods are getting a different SCC assigned.

 Debug what happens and change the required configurations so we get the `custom-scc` assigned.